 This seems odd considering how open wholesale access model has has some success in the internet services market – enabling independent wholesale ISPs to hold 7.2% of the market as of 2019 – up from 4.6% in 2013.

 Bell, Rogers and Telus cut the cost of the 6 GB plans at their flanker brands Virgin, Fido and Koodo by ~25% to $45 in all provinces except Quebec, meeting the government’s objective.
-However, instead of lowering the prices of their 2 GB or 4 GB plans which were also targeted for price reductions, all 3 brands cut them out entirely:
+Instead of lowering the prices of their 2 GB or 4 GB plans, all 3 brands initially cut them out entirely:

 May 2021 – TekSavvy withdraws from the spectrum auction